About Public Private Partnership (PPP)

 The Transmission Gully project is a project to build a 27-km four-lane (two in each direction) motorway from MacKays Crossing to Linden (through Transmission Gully).
 There will be interchanges connecting the route to State Highway 58 and Kenepuru with a connection to Kenepuru Drive.
 In addition, there will be two link roads from the eastern Porirua suburbs of Whitby and Waitangirua to the route.
 The Porirua City Council will be the authority responsible for the Whitby and Waitangirua link roads.
 The project entails protection or relocation of utilities including transmission towers.

-- A safer road: four-lane route with central median barrier, with additional crawler lanes on the steepest section.
+- A safer road and a four-lane route with central median barrier and additional crawler lanes on the steepest section.

 - Reduced likelihood of landslides, floods and damage to the highway from a major storm or earthquake.

 - Quicker reinstatement than the existing State Highway 1 in the event of a major earthquake.

 - Peak period travel time savings estimated at around 10 minutes per vehicle for Kapiti to/from Wellington, 15 minutes Kapiti to/from the Hutt Valley, five to seven minutes Porirua to/from the Hutt Valley.

 - Easier access from State Highway 1 to Porirua and the Hutt Valley with shorter and more efficient freight movements to and from Seaview/Gracefield, Wingate and the Wairarapa.

 - Important arterial connections for residential and light commercial areas in Porirua East to the State Highway network.

 How will the Wellington region benefit?

 The Transmission Gully route will: